mit-cml/appinventor-sources/calm-knitting-newell.md

         DesignToolbar.Screen screen = project.screens.get(project.currentScreen);
         YaFormEditor formEditor = (YaFormEditor) screen.designerEditor;
         YaBlocksEditor blocksEditor = (YaBlocksEditor) screen.blocksEditor;

+        // Assert: editor must be fully loaded before we touch components.
+        //
+        // DesignerEditor.getComponents() returns an EMPTY MAP when loadComplete is
+        // false (DesignerEditor.java:377).
+If we proceed, every component lookup
+        // returns null and preValidate rejects all operations with confusing errors.
+        //
+        // This should never happen because:
+        // - SWITCH_SCREEN targets screens whose editors were loaded at project open
+        //   (YaProjectEditor loads all screens eagerly in onProjectLoaded)
+        // - CREATE_SCREEN's async chain waits for onProjectNodeAdded → file download
+        //   → onFileLoaded (which sets loadComplete = true in SimpleEditor.java:582)
+        // - The phase chain's deferred scheduling already waits for screensLocked to
+        //   clear, which overlaps with the I/O window
+        //
+        // If this assertion fires, it indicates a bug in the async chain above. if (!formEditor.isLoadComplete()) {
+            result.failed = ops.get(0);
+            result.errorMessage = "Internal error: editor not loaded for screen "
+                + project.currentScreen + ".
+This is a bug — please report it.";
+            result.skipped.addAll(ops);
+            return;
+        }

         for (int i = 0; i < ops.size(); i++) {
             AIOperation op = ops.get(i);